Thames Valley Police: Dog Section

 Thames Valley Police have approximately 52 operational police dogs.
 The dogs are mostly donated from the RSPCA or public, and are trained at the Force Training Centre.
 They usually serve until they are 8 years old, receiving refresher training every year, and then living with their handler after retirement.
 They are part of the Joint Operations Unit with Hampshire Police.
-The dog section operates with marked and unmarked Mitsubishi Outlanders as well as Ford Mondeo estates.
+The dog section operates with marked and unmarked Mitsubishi Outlanders and Ford Mondeo estates.

 Roads Policing Unit (RPU)

 Thames Valley Police patrols 196 mi of motorways, the most of any police force in the UK.
 This includes the M1, M4, M40, A329(M), A404(M) and M25, as well as many other 'A' route roads including the A43.

-These units are based at 6 geographical traffic bases (Milton Keynes, Taplow, Three Mile Cross (Reading), Bicester, Amersham and Abingdon.
+These units are based at 6 geographical traffic bases - Milton Keynes, Taplow, Three Mile Cross (Reading), Bicester, Amersham and Abingdon.
 Roads Policing in Thames Valley is part of the Joint Operations Unit which works together with Hampshire Constabulary's Roads Policing Unit.